10 Jan This Old House Project Highlights

-Landscape Creations is proud to have teamed up with This Old House® on several projects along the Rhode Island Coast.
-Our team has always appreciated the trusted information and expert advice that the brand provides to home enthusiasts across America, and we were delighted to weigh in on landscape construction issues and opportunities that consumers face today.
-The following are two such projects from our involvement with the This Old House® team during 2018.
+Landscape Creations is proud to have teamed up with This Old House® on several projects along the Rhode Island coastline.
+We’ve always appreciated the trusted information and expert advice that the brand provides to home enthusiasts across America, so our team was delighted to weigh in on the landscape construction issues and opportunities that consumers face.
+Following highlights two projects from our involvement with the This Old House® team during 2018.

 The Staycation Idea House

 For our first project, we were invited by Sweenor Builders to help them create the 2018 Idea House in Narragansett, Rhode Island.
-Each year This Old House® assembled a team of industry professionals to construct a home that brings the latest technologies and features that top consumer wish lists.
-This home epitomized what most buyers were looking for at the time: a modestly sized home that lives large in a tight neighborhood, standout details in every room, plenty of bespoke built-ins, and multiple entertaining spaces including an easy-care backyard with luxury amenities designed for “staycation” living.
+Each year This Old House® assembles a team of industry professionals to construct a home that brings the latest technologies and features that top consumer wish lists.
+This home epitomized what most buyers were looking for at the time: a modestly sized home that would live large in a tight neighborhood, with multiple entertaining spaces including an easy-care backyard with luxury amenities designed for “staycation” living.

-The result is a backyard that makes the most of a small space and offers everything you would need for entertaining and summer enjoyment.
-Designed in a series of outdoor rooms and gathering areas, our scoped touched the construction of an outdoor kitchen, soak pool, outdoor shower, multiple seating areas including a dining terrace, and a custom firepit with a pergola swing.
+The backyard makes the most of a small space and offers everything you would need for entertaining and summer enjoyment.
+Designed as a series of outdoor rooms and gathering areas, our scoped touched the construction of an outdoor kitchen, soak pool, outdoor shower, multiple seating areas including a dining terrace, and a custom firepit with a pergola swing.
 At the back of the lot, a lush play lawn invites kids to run wild.
 Even better, low-maintenance material and plant selections allow homeowners to spend more time enjoying friends and family.
-Little did we know how prescient the project’s theme would be in the years to come!
+Little did we know how prescient the project’s theme would be in the years to follow!